Mazda3: Japan

 The Mazda3 went on sale in Japan on 24 May 2019, in both hatchback and sedan body styles.
 At launch, the trim levels were: Standard, Touring, Proactive, Proactive Touring Selection, L Package, and Burgundy Selection.
 Four engine options were available: 1.5-litre Skyactiv-G petrol (15S), 2.0 Skyactiv-G petrol (20S), 1.8 Skyactiv-D diesel (XD), and a 2.0 Skyactiv-X petrol (X) released at a later date.
 All powertrains have the option of all wheel drive available from February 2020.

-In April 2023, the minor facelift saw the Mazda3 range restructured to three trim levels: Smart Edition, Proactive Touring Selection, and Black Tone Edition.
+In April 2023, the minor facelift saw the Mazda3 line-up restructured to three trim levels: Smart Edition, Proactive Touring Selection, and Black Tone Edition.
 The 1.5-litre Skyactiv-G petrol (15S) and 2.0 Skyactiv-X petrol (X) only available for the hatchback, the latter option become exclusively all wheel drive.

 Malaysia

-The Mazda3 was launched in Malaysia on 17 July 2019, in both hatchback and sedan body styles, with three variants available at launch: 1.5, 2.0 High (only for sedan), and 2.0 High Plus.
+The Mazda3 was launched in Malaysia on 17 July 2019, in both hatchback (as the Liftback) and sedan body styles, with three variants available at launch: 1.5, 2.0 High (only for sedan), and 2.0 High Plus.
 It is available with either 1.5-litre and 2.0-litre Skyactiv-G petrol engines.
 The Ignite Edition based on the 2.0 High Plus variant only for the hatchback was introduced in March 2022.

-In October 2023, the Mazda3 range was revised with updated equipment and a simplified line-up, with the 1.5 Skyactiv-G petrol engine dropped.
+In October 2023, the Mazda3 line-up was revised with updated equipment and a simplified line-up, with the 1.5 Skyactiv-G petrol engine dropped.
 Four variants are available: High sedan, High Plus sedan, High Plus hatchback, and Ignite Edition hatchback.

+In November 2025, the 1.5 High Plus was added to the line-up, available in both hatchback and sedan body styles, powered by the 1.5 Skyactiv-G petrol engine marking its return after a two-year hiatus.

 Philippines

-The Mazda3 was launched in the Philippines on 14 August 2019, in both hatchback (as 'Sportback') and sedan body styles, with 3 trim levels available at launch: Elite, Premium, and Speed (only for Sportback), it is available with either 1.5-litre and 2.0-litre Skyactiv-G petrol engines.
+The Mazda3 was launched in the Philippines on 14 August 2019, in both hatchback (as the Sportback) and sedan body styles, with three trim levels available at launch: Elite, Premium, and Speed (only for the Sportback), it is available with either 1.5-litre and 2.0-litre Skyactiv-G petrol engines.
 The mild hybrid versions of the Mazda3 were introduced as the e-Skyactiv-G in October 2021.